Canardoux/flutter_sound/doc/pages/flutter-sound/flutter_sound.md

 Flutter Sound comes with several Demo/Examples :

-Please refer to [README](example/) to have a preview of those examples.
-[The `examples App`](https://github.com/canardoux/tau/blob/master/flutter_sound/example/lib/main.dart) is a driver which can call all the various examples.
+[The `examples App`](https://github.com/Canardoux/tau/blob/master/flutter_sound/example/lib/main.dart) is a driver which can call all the various examples.